 The pursuit of less

-“Sometimes it not the amount of coffee, it’s more that we actually have coffee.”
+Sometimes it not the amount of coffee, it’s more that we actually have coffee.

-Cutting your toothbrush in half, cutting labels of your clothes and burning pages when you read them to make everything lighter while your backpack, tent and sleeping bag are among the heaviest on the market may not be the way to go.
-Have you heard about the “big three” items?
+Cutting your toothbrush in half, cutting labels off your clothes and burning pages when you read them to make everything lighter, while your backpack, tent and sleeping bag are among the heaviest on the market, may not be the best way to go.
+Have you heard about the “big three” items (backpack, tent and sleeping bag)?
 Here you will most likely find your most significant weight savings!
-Your backpack, tent and sleeping bag are just the ones.
-The trick is to find balance and not sacrifice neither performance nor safety.
+The trick is to find balance and not sacrifice either performance nor safety.

 What is luxury when out for a weekend adventure compared to a month-long adventure?
 Could it be an iPad or a bag of your favourite chips during soccer season?
 Could it be a mocha pot, or perhaps living simply while out there, only bringing the most necessary things?
 Could it be all of above?
 There is no right or wrong here!

 Let’s say we choose between a couple of thermoses.
 You hold them and choose one because of its weight and size.
 Can there be other factors to think about?
 Are they the same volume despite being different and do they hold warmth equally well?
 Are you drinking directly from it or is the lid a cup at the same time?
 Should it be suitable only for warm coffee and tea or for food as well?